jerann/bamboo_integrations/readme.md

 # StackOne Take Home Assignment - Integration

-This Node.js and TypeScript application fetches employee data from the BambooHR API and generates an "employees.json" file.
+This Node.js and TypeScript application fetches employee data from the BambooHR API and generates two JSON files; one of employee data, one representing organization hierarchy based on manager assignments.

 ## Prerequisites